hthieu166/napari-pram/README.md

 ### Export to JSON
 - Press <kbd>Save to File</kbd> to export all annotations, predictions from the algorithm to a JSON file
 ## Installation
+Following this [tutorial](https://napari.org/tutorials/fundamentals/quick_start.html) to install `napari`.

+Alternatively, you can follow my instructions as follows:

 You will need a python environment.
 I recommend [Conda](https://docs.conda.io/en/latest/miniconda.html).
 Create a new environment, for example:

     conda create --name napari-env python=3.7 pip